nhsconnect/FHIR-CDS/pages/explore/api_check_services.md

 <td><code  class="highlighter-rouge">1..*</code></td>
 <td>Parameter</td>
 <td>Named parts of this parameter.
 This MUST contain a parameter named <code  class="highlighter-rouge">service</code> which MUST contain the <code  class="highlighter-rouge">HealthcareService</code> resource. <br />
-This MAY also contain other implementation-specific information about the HealthcareService such as it's distance from the patient's location or capacity.
+This MAY also contain other implementation-specific information about the HealthcareService such as it's distance from the patient's location or capacitybundle of <code  class="highlighter-rouge">0...*</code> <code  class="highlighter-rouge">HealthcareService</code> resources which can deliver the patient's health needs.
 </td>
 </tr>